 Flock provides a faster way for teams to communicate.
 It enables teams to discuss, share ideas, and make quicker decisions on shared projects.
 The app works on Windows, Mac OS, and Linux, and this brief tutorial will show students and new users how to install it on Ubuntu 16.04 / 17.10 and 18.04 desktops.

 Flock brings teams together to collaborate on projects and is probably one of the best group collaboration software and messaging platform.

 Whether you’re a small or large enterprise, Flock can help your team communicate and collaborate.
 These conversations will be available on the desktop, mobile devices, and everywhere you have Flock installed.

 Flock has almost everything your team might need to boost productivity.
-So, if you need a platform that fosters collaboration, you may want to give Flock and try.
+So, if you need a platform that fosters collaboration, you may want to try Flock.

 For more about Flock, please check its Homepage.

 When you’re ready to install Flock for Linux, follow the steps below:

 Unfortunately, Flock doesn’t have a DEB package like typical Linux applications, or I couldn’t find it.
 So you’ll need to use Snap package management to install it on Ubuntu.

 Install Flock via Snap